-F. REPRISAL
+VII.
+RETALIATION OR REPRISAL

-The School District will discipline or take appropriate action against any pupil, teacher, administrator or other school personnel who retaliates against any person who reports alleged religious, racial or sexual harassment or violence or any person who testifies, assists or participates in an investigation, or who testifies, assists or participates in a proceeding or hearing relating to such harassment or violence.
-Retaliation includes, but is not limited to, any form of intimidation, reprisal or harassment.
+The school district will discipline or take appropriate action against any student, teacher, administrator, or other school district personnel who commits an act of reprisal or who retaliates against any person who asserts, alleges, or makes a good faith report of alleged harassment or violence prohibited by this policy, who testifies, assists, or participates in an investigation of retaliation or alleged harassment or violence, or who testifies, assists, or participates in a proceeding or hearing relating to such harassment or violence.
+Retaliation includes, but is not limited to, any form of intimidation, reprisal, harassment, or intentional disparate treatment.
+Disciplinary consequences will be sufficiently severe to deter violations and to appropriately discipline the individual(s) who engaged in the harassment or violence.
+Remedial responses to the harassment or violence shall be tailored to the particular incident and nature of the conduct.

-G. RIGHT TO ALTERNATIVE COMPLAINT PROCEDURES
+VIII.
+RIGHT TO ALTERNATIVE COMPLAINT PROCEDURES

-These procedures do not deny the right of any individual to pursue other avenues of recourse which may include filing charges with the Minnesota Department of Human Rights, initiating civil action or seeking redress under state criminal statutes and/or federal law.
+These procedures do not deny the right of any individual to pursue other avenues of recourse which may include filing charges with the Minnesota Department of Human Rights, initiating civil action, or seeking redress under state criminal statutes and/or federal law.

-H. HARASSMENT OR VIOLENCE AS ABUSE
+IX.
+HARASSMENT OR VIOLENCE AS ABUSE

-Under certain circumstances, alleged harassment or violence may also be possible abuse under Minnesota law.
+- A. Under certain circumstances, alleged harassment or violence may also be possible abuse under Minnesota law.
 If so, the duties of mandatory reporting under Minn.
-State &626.556 may be applicable.

-Nothing in this policy will prohibit the School District from taking immediate action to protect victims of alleged harassment, violence or abuse.
+Stat. § 626.556 may be applicable. - B. Nothing in this policy will prohibit the school district from taking immediate action to protect victims of alleged harassment, violence, or abuse.

-I. DISSEMINATION OF POLICY AND TRAINING
+X. DISSEMINATION OF POLICY AND TRAINING